Notice: There is no legacy documentation available for this item, so you are seeing the current documentation.

 If you’re getting this error, this indicates headers have already been sent, usually caused by another PHP file outputting blank lines.
 Normally this happens when a poorly written plugin or theme’s PHP file is incorrectly outputting a closing PHP ?> tag, followed by some extra lines.

-There are four possible culprits:
+There are three possible culprits:

 - Another plugin – You can use these instructions to narrow down the offending plugin/plugins.
 Once you find the plugin, you can either deactivate it, look for the file(s) with a closing PHP tag followed by blank lines and remove it, and/or contact the developer with the bug report.